rerenzs/PaymentSystem/README.md

 	"Add-Migration <any migration name>"
 	"Update-Database"

--Run the project in IIS Express.
+- Run the project in IIS Express.
--For better viewing of JSON returns use Postman
+- For better viewing of JSON returns use Postman.

 API
 ================================================